SUMMIT (formerly Pre-School) – 59th Annual Campus Ministry Conference Sponsored by the Office of the University Chaplain and Campus Ministry

 Welcome to Wake Forest!
 God is here, too!

-Pre-School, an informal orientation to Wake Forest, is held at nearby YMCA Camp Cheerio, atop the Blue Ridge Mountains.
+Summit, an informal orientation to Wake Forest, is held at nearby YMCA Camp Cheerio, atop the Blue Ridge Mountains.
 Students, faculty, administrators and campus ministers lead a variety of programs and activities which introduce students to one another and to campus life.
-For the past 57 years a significant number of new students have chosen to attend; we hope that you will join us this year.
+For the past 58 years a significant number of new students have chosen to attend; we hope that you will join us this year.

 New students are assigned to small discussion groups under the leadership of two upperclass students.
 Several discussion group sessions are designed to help you voice your hopes and fears about the coming semester.
 In particular, you will be encouraged to talk about your faith and examine resources that might strengthen you for the days ahead.